 COVID-19 Pandemic Update.
 In March 2020, the World Health Organization declared the outbreak of the novel coronavirus as a pandemic ("COVID-19").
 Although COVID-19 continues to spread throughout the U.S. and the world, vaccines designed to inhibit the severity and the spread of COVID-19 are now being distributed.
-As a result, the number of newly-reported cases has declined in the U.S. from levels seen in late 2020 and early 2021, though new variants have resulted in a reversal of these trends in recent weeks.
-The new Delta variant of COVID-19, which appears to be the most transmissible variant to date, has begun to spread globally.
+As a result, the number of newly-reported cases has declined in the U.S. in recent weeks, though new variants could result in a reversal of these trends.
+For example, the Delta variant of COVID-19 resulted in large increases in the number of COVID-19 cases as it spread globally.
 COVID-19 has resulted in the implementation of significant, government-imposed measures to prevent or reduce its spread, including travel restrictions, business restrictions, closing of borders, "shelter-in-place" orders and business closures.
 In March 2020, pursuant to state government orders to prevent the spread of COVID-19, we temporarily closed all of our casino properties.
 As a result, we experienced a material decline in our revenues until our properties reopened when permitted by local authorities in May and June 2020.

 During the shutdown period, we evaluated labor, marketing and other costs at our businesses so that, upon reopening, our properties could reopen with significantly lower operating costs.
 As a result, our operating performance since reopening in mid-2020 has been stronger than pre-pandemic levels, despite capacity restrictions throughout our casinos and in our restaurants and certain pandemic-related costs.
-The extent to which our financial and operating results in future periods may be affected by COVID-19, including the new Delta variant, will largely depend on future developments, which are highly uncertain and cannot be accurately predicted at this time.
-Significant uncertainties include the ability to operate; new information which may emerge concerning new strains of COVID-19 and their severity; vaccination rates among the population; the effectiveness of COVID-19 vaccines against the Delta variant; any additional actions imposed by governmental authorities to contain COVID-19 and the Delta variant or minimize its impact; increased operating costs and capacity restrictions as a result of COVID-19; increased costs for materials due to supply chain constraints; and general economic conditions, among others.
+The extent to which our financial and operating results in future periods may be affected by COVID-19, including the Delta or other variants, will largely depend on future developments, which are highly uncertain and cannot be accurately predicted at this time.
+Significant uncertainties include the ability to operate; new information which may emerge concerning new strains of COVID-19 and their severity; vaccination rates among the population; the effectiveness of COVID-19 vaccines against variants; any additional actions imposed by governmental authorities (including the potential mandated vaccination or repeated testing of our employees) to contain or minimize the impact of COVID-19 and any variants; increased operating costs and capacity restrictions as a result of COVID-19; increased costs for materials due to supply chain constraints; and general economic conditions, among others.

-The disruptions arising from COVID-19 continued to impact us during the six months ended June 30, 2021.
+The disruptions arising from COVID-19 continued to impact us during the nine-months ended September 30, 2021.
 The duration and intensity of this global health emergency and related disruptions are uncertain.
-While each of our properties are currently open and operating restrictions continued to ease during the second quarter of 2021, the current economic and regulatory environment in each of our jurisdictions continues to evolve.
-For example, mask mandates for all employees and guests were re-introduced at our Nevada properties in July 2021 in compliance with recent orders from Nevada state government officials.
+While each of our properties are currently open and operating restrictions continued to ease during the third quarter of 2021, the current economic and regulatory environment in each of our jurisdictions continues to evolve.
+For example, mask mandates for all employees and guests were re-introduced at our Nevada properties in July 2021 in compliance with recent orders from Nevada state government officials and, in November 2021, new national rules were announced that would require employers with more than 100 employees to ensure their workers are vaccinated against COVID-19 or undergo weekly testing.
 The manner in which governments will react as the global and regional impact of the COVID-19 pandemic changes over time is uncertain, and such actions could significantly alter our current operations.